nbzuong/water-sort-puzzle-game/README.md

 - xxxx is the json file name of the puzzle you want to solve.

-If you want to show the working process, use this via command line:
+If you want to show the working process, use:

 ```
 python xxx.py xxxx.json --show-working